 "leadId": "lead_982347102",

-To measure if your AI reply handling engine is working, you must track conversion metrics down the funnel.
-Just tracking raw replies is not enough.
-You must understand if those replies are turning into revenue opportunities.
+To measure whether AI reply handling is working, track conversion down the funnel.
+Raw replies are not enough.
+You need to know whether those replies become revenue opportunities.

-By monitoring these numbers weekly, you can tune your prompt templates and plays, refining your copy to match the exact needs of your market.
-Check out our LinkedIn Outreach Funnel guide for a complete breakdown of sales pipeline optimization.
+Review these numbers weekly and tune your prompt templates so the copy matches what the market actually asks.
+Check out our LinkedIn Outreach Funnel guide for a full breakdown of pipeline measurement.

 No. Once a prospect replies, all automated drip sequences must pause instantly.
 Continuing to send pre-scheduled cold sequences after they have written back is the easiest way to look unprofessional and get blocked.

-This is why the human-in-the-loop validation is vital.
+This is why human-in-the-loop validation matters.
 By routing every response through a drafts queue, you can catch any hallucination before it goes live.
 You should also ensure your product profile (managed under omentir_update_product_profile) contains clean, explicit pricing guidelines.

 Keep it simple and polite.
 Acknowledge their message, opt them out of future campaigns, and thank them for their time.
 A simple "Understood, thanks for letting me know!" leaves a professional impression and prevents them from reporting your account.